 The Scheme is suitable for people who live in Scotland and cannot pay their debts as they fall due.
 This normally means people who cannot make their minimum payments.

-It is not the only formal debt remedy available, there are others, such as protected trust deeds and bankruptcy.
 However, the Debt Arrangement Scheme is for people who can repay their debts and just need more time.

 It is also for debtors who have assets, such as a home.
 The DAS does not put these at risk like forms of personal insolvency do.